 Players should not ask for or accept lifts from staff members in private vehicles.

-5. Apprentices in own vehicles
+Scholars in their own vehicles

 Many young players whilst on the scholarship programme pass their driving test and get their first car.